 Hometown: Altus, Oklahoma

-Campus job: Feed and maintain cattle at the Willard Sparks Research Facility
+Campus job: Feeding and maintaining cattle at the Willard Sparks Research Facility